UW-INFO442-SP23/Sustainable-Goats/README.md

 We are committed to contributing to the UN's Sustainable Development Goal 11: Sustainable Cities and Communities.
 Our specific focus is on *SDG target 11.7*, which aims to provide universal access to safe, inclusive, and accessible green spaces by 2030.
 Our mission is to promote the health and well-being of individuals and communities by creating a website that helps users discover public green space parks in Seattle.
 By providing information on these green spaces, we hope to contribute to the creation of sustainable cities and communities that are inclusive, safe, resilient, and sustainable.

+**Problem Statement**: How might we promote the use and accessibility of public green spaces for women and children to ensure inclusivity and equity?

 ## Features

 - **Map**: An interactive map of Seattle that users can explore to find green spaces in the Seattle area.